up42/up42-py/docs/reference/workflow-reference.md

 ### construct_parameters()

-The `construct_parameters()` function allows you to fill out the job JSON parameters.
+The `construct_parameters()` function allows you to fill out the JSON parameters for a job.

 ```python
 construct_parameters(